yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - Multi-Datacenter Replication: Multi-Datacenter replication is a combination of regional and global replication.
 It helps in providing high availability, disaster recovery, and faster access to data.
 - Integrated Storage is a built-in / INTERNAL solution that provides a highly available, durable storage backend without relying on any external systems
 - Integrated Storage uses the same underlying consensus protocol (RAFT) as Consul to handle cluster leadership and log management
+- Design Goals of Replication: HA, Conflict Free, Transparent to Clients, Simple to Operate
+- Replication uses this to maintain a Write-Ahead-Log (WAL) of all updates, so that the key update happens atomically with the WAL entry creation.
+- Data location of Raft = DISK, Consul = MEMORY
 ##### Auto Join
 ```bash
 storage "raft" {